johsteffens/tbman/README.md

 However, you can not manage the **same memory instance** with different managers.
 Meaning: You must use `tbman_free` or `tbman_realloc` on a memory instance allocated with `tbman_malloc` or `tbman_realloc`.
 You can not use `free` or `realloc` on such an instance.
 The opposite applies too: You can not use `tbman_free` or `tbman_realloc` on a memory instance allocated with `malloc`, `realloc`, `new` or any other non-tbman allocator.

-Likewise, you can not manage the same memory instance with different tbman_s instances.
+Likewise, you can not manage the same memory instance with different dedicated managers.

 <a name="anchor_motivation"></a>
 ## Motivation